Sure Bet Calculator

 - Enter your total stake budget in pounds

-- Read: whether an arb exists, the optimal stake for each outcome, and your guaranteed profit
+- Read: whether an arb exists, the optimal stake for each outcome, and your calculated profit

 The Maths: Identifying an Arbitrage